Raathigesh/dazzle/README.md

 Provide the `newLayout` back to the dashboard component and it will render the new widget.

-<a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingACustomFrame.md">More info here on how to show a dialog box and allow user to pick a widget to add.</a>
+<a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/AddWidget.md">More info here on how to show a dialog box and allow user to pick a widget to add.</a>

 ### Remove a widget from the dashboard
 When a widget is removed, `onRemove` method will be called and new layout will be available as an argument of `onRemove` method.
 The new layout should be provided back to the dashboard component.

+## Customization

-### Implementing Custom Widget Frame
+### Implementing custom `WidgetFrame` component
 A frame is the component which surrounds a widget.
 A frame has the title and the close button.
 Dazzle provides a default frame out of the box.
-But if you want, you can customize the frame as you like. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingCustomAddWidgetButton.md">More info on that here.</a>
+But if you want, you can customize the frame as you like. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingACustomFrame.md">More info on that here.</a>

-### Implementing custom add widget button
+### Implementing custom `AddWidget` component
+Dazzle allows you to customize the `Add Widget` component which appears when you enter edit mode. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/ImplementingCustomAddWidgetButton.md">More info on that here.</a>

 ## License
 MIT © [Raathigeshan](https://twitter.com/Raathigeshan)